nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > :information_source: **Note:**
 >
 > * All fields are compulsory and must be non-empty.
-> * If the `NRIC` provided already exists in MediBase3, an error message will display, and the patient will not be added.
+> * If the `NRIC` provided already exists in MediBase3, an error message will be displayed, and the patient will not be added.
 > * The new patient will be added to the end of the Patient List Panel.
 > * Refer to the [Parameter Details](#parameter-details) section for more information on the purpose and constraints of each parameter.